gitbls/sdm/README.md

 sdm has a broad set of command switches.
 These can be specified in any case (UPPER, lower, or MiXeD).

-* `--1piboot` *conffile* &mdash; Specify a 1piboot.conf file to use instead of the one in /usr/local/sdm/1piboot/1piboot.conf
+* `--1piboot` *conffile* &mdash; Specify a 1piboot.conf file to use instead of the one in /usr/local/sdm/1piboot/1piboot.conf.
+Note that this is less preferable than using the `--bootset` command switch.
 * `--apps` *applist* &mdash; Specifies a list of apps to install.
 This can be either a quoted list of space-separate apps ("zip iperf3 nmap") or a pointer to a file (@file), which has one package name per line.
 Comments are preceded by a pound sign ('#') and are ignored.
 You must specify `--poptions apps` in order for sdm to process the *apps* list.
 * `--aptcache` *IPaddr* &mdash; Use APT caching.
 The argument is the IP address of the apt-cacher-ng server
 * `--aptconfirm` &mdash; Prompt for confirmation before APT installs and updates are done in sdm Phase 1